Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Questions follow, rhetorical, loose ended and curious.
-If the bees are emotions deep-seated, and their noise dangerous, then to feed them would perhaps not be recommended despite their hunger.
+Questions follow; rhetorical, loose-ended and curious.
+If the bees are emotions deep-seated, and their noise dangerous, then feeding them would perhaps not be recommended despite their hunger.

 A tree.
 How odd.
 An image straight out of the Greek myth of Daphne (who was actually turned into a tree by her father.
-She being pursued by amorous Apollo asked to be transformed in order that she may keep her virginity.
+Being pursued by amorous Apollo, she asked to be transformed so that she could keep her virginity.
 She became a laurel tree).